petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/managing-fragments.md

     **Rename**: Change the fragment's name.

-    **Mark or Unmark as Cacheable**: Mark the fragment as cacheable to add it to the cache when it is added to a page, improving the performance of pages with those fragments.
-If the option is enabled, you can unmark it as cacheable.
+    **Mark or Unmark as Cacheable**: Mark or unmark the fragment as cacheable.
+When a fragment is cached, it improves the performance of its pages.

-    **View Usages**: View the fragment usages throughout the site.
+    **View Usages**: View the pages where the fragment is used.
 You can see the page's name, type, version, and the time since the page's last propagation.
 You can also select a page and propagate it.

     **Export**: Download the fragment as a `.zip` file.